Public Debt and Its Pros and Cons

 The public debt is defined as how much a country owes to lenders outside of itself.
 These can include individuals, businesses, and even other governments.
 The term "public debt" is used interchangeably with the term sovereign debt.

 Regardless of what it's called, public debt is the accumulation of annual budget deficits.
 It's the result of years of government leaders spending more than they take in via tax revenues.
-For more, see How the Debt and Deficit Affect Each Other.
+A nation’s deficit affects its debt and vice-versa.

 U.S. Public Debt

 The U.S. Treasury Department manages the national debt through its Bureau of the Public Debt.
 It measures debt owned by the public separately from intragovernmental debt.
-Public debt includes Treasury bills, notes, and bonds, which are typically bought by large investors.
-You can become an owner of the public debt by purchasing savings bonds and TIPS.
+Public debt includes Treasury bills, notes, and bonds, which are bought by large investors.
+You can become an owner of the public debt by purchasing savings bonds and Treasury Inflation Protected Securities, also known as TIPS.
 Intragovernmental debt is the amount Treasury owes to some federal retirement trust funds, most importantly the Social Security Trust Fund.